 Since it is impossible to easily define, OurWintergreen seeks to create a picture of Wintergreen much like how the different-sized pieces of color and texture within a mosaic makes a complete image.
 Some pieces are large, other pieces are tiny, but the artwork is incomplete without most every piece.
 Thus it will be with this ever-evolving website.
-Heavily relying on the online efforts of others in and around Wintergreen, eventually OurWintergreen will touch on a wide variety of community topics, from managing trash to festivals, waterfalls, and skiing to many of the volunteer groups, and impressive individual efforts.
+Heavily relying on the online efforts of others in and around Wintergreen, eventually OurWintergreen touches on a wide variety of community topics, from managing trash to festivals, waterfalls, and skiing to many of the volunteer groups, and impressive individual efforts.

 One conclusion: Wintergreen's best days are today and there are reasons to think even better days are coming.
 That sounds like hype, and Wintergreen isn't perfect.
 But the facts speak for themselves and what they say is impressive.